Darthveloper21/Bomberman-UET/README.md

 You can press the esc key at any time to exit the game.

-Copy all .dll files (not the folder) and game resources folder to the same project folder with source code.

-.rar file contains exe file, it runs the game without source code.

-If exe screen is too big that bigger than the device screen you can try to change high DPI settings by right click at the .exe file, choose properties -> Change high DPI settings -> override high DPI scaling behavior -> application.

 ### Hope you enjoy my project 🤍
 I do trying to add bomb-pocket-power pill (player can set more than just one bomb at the same time), but a lot of issues appear and my coding skills have limitation :(((.